4 Antiretroviral drugs

 6. What are the main goals of antiretroviral treatment?

-To suppress the multiplication of HIV.
-This will allow the immune system to recover (increased CD4 count), improve the patient’s clinical condition and decrease the risk of death.
+To suppress the replication of HIV.
+This will allow the immune system to recover (increased CD4 count), improve the patient’s clinical condition and decrease the risk of death, while at the same time reducing HIV transmission risk.

 Case study 2